 EMC-2016-003: Road Rules Effectiveness at Reducing Mass Wasting (Repeat LiDAR Surveys to Detect Landslides) (ongoing): The CAL FIRE/CGS contract has been augmented to purchase LiDAR.
-Contracting with USGS to conduct the LiDAR survey is underway.
+The LiDAR acquisition, using the USGS as a subcontractor, is scheduled to be completed during the month of November.
+Once completed, the LiDAR data will be publicly available from the USGS.
+The Pilot project data is expected to be available for review in mid-January, 2020 with the complete project area available for review at the end of March, 2020 and final data available at the end of July, 2020.

-EMC-2017-001 Caspar Creek Nutrient Study (ongoing): UC Davis MS student Seanna McLaughlin and Drs.
-Helen Dahlke and Randy Dahlgren prepared a of four Caspar Creek sub-watersheds for the Save the Redwoods League, one of the project funders (see: http://www.bof.fire.ca.gov/board_committees/effectiveness_monitoring_committee_/proposed_projects/emc-2017-001_final_report.pdf).
+EMC-2017-001: Caspar Creek Nutrient Study (ongoing): UC Davis MS student Seanna McLaughlin and Drs.
+Helen Dahlke and Randy Dahlgren prepared a final report for pre-harvest biogeochemical analysis of four Caspar Creek sub-watersheds for the Save the Redwoods League, one of the project funders.
 A bromide/nitrate stream injection took place during September of 2018, allowing the characterization of in-stream nitrogen dynamics (data analysis ongoing).
+Sub-watershed logging was completed during November 2018, and the first winter post-logging water samples have been analyzed.
+Seanna McLaughlin has nearly completed her thesis work and is expected to graduate by March 2020.
+UC Davis will conduct post-logging nutrient sampling and sample analysis through the 2019/2020 winter period, but it is unclear whether this data will be included in the final report to CAL FIRE and the Board of Forestry and Fire Protection.

-EMC-2017-002 Boggs Mountain Demonstration State Forest (BMDSF) Post-Fire Automated Bird Recorders Study (ongoing): The second year of bird recordings were made in the late spring of 2018 and the bird call expert is currently interpreting the recordings.
+EMC-2017-002: Boggs Mountain Demonstration State Forest (BMDSF) Post-Fire Automated Bird Recorders Study (ongoing): The second year of bird recordings were made in the late spring of 2018 and the bird call expert is currently interpreting the recordings.
 Stacy Stanish prepared a poster for the Western Section of the Wildlife Society Meeting held in February 2018.
 She will be presenting the study and preliminary results to the CARCD Annual Conference "Celebrating Resilient Landscapes and Adaptive Communities" in San Diego in November.

 EMC-2017-004: Monitoring Class III Watercourses (ongoing): Equipment for this project has been purchased by BOF and CAL FIRE staff, including 120 Onset temperature loggers.
-Project implementation is planned for 2019.
+No further work has progressed to date.

 EMC-2017-006: Tradeoffs Between Riparian Buffers, Fire, and Regeneration (ongoing): Dr. Rob York, UC Berkeley, has implemented this project on Blodgett Forest Research Station.
 Feller bunchers and skidders have been used in Class I and II WLPZs; logging slash has been hand piled for burning.
 Parameters being measured include soil strength (index of soil compaction), species composition/structure, fuel loading, canopy cover/light availability, water temperature, and stream sediment.
+In 2019, eight additional riparian zones were treated.
+This included all three of the treatment alternatives (status quo- directional felling; thin from below with equipment; thin from below plus gap creation with equipment).
+Pre-treatment measurements and plot installation occurred in the summer of 2019.
+Post-harvest treatment of activity fuels is occurring in the fall of 2019 and the spring of 2020.
+Post-treatment measurements will occur in the summer of 2020.
+This will conclude the measurements needed for "phase 1" of the study.
+A report and publication is planned for the winter/spring of 2021.